 Column transforms

-Dates, windows, schema mapping, and guided data prep.
+Dates, windows, schema mapping, type inference, and guided data prep.

 Joins and unions